Lecture: Programming Language

 Language to Language

 In this class, we approach our subject from two directions: we implement a programming language and we study several different mainstream languages.
 In implementing a language, we'll see how humans make choices about the programming experience.
 You may develop some empathy for the folks who wrote those error messages.
 In studying several languages, we'll see how many different choices there are and how our options can't be ranked in a simple manner from right to wrong.
-Each option has a tradeoff.
+Each option has tradeoffs.
 Making some computation easy, fast, or safe generally makes something other computation hard, slow, or dangerous.

-Today we begin work on both of these fronts.
-We're going to start implementing an interpreter for Vex, a little language for manipulating vectors.
-The computer doesn't know Vex.
+The computer doesn't know this language.
 Our job as language designers is to translate the language it doesn't know into a language it does know.
 For now, our target language is Ruby, the first language we will discuss.
 The computer does know Ruby because someone taught it how to translate Ruby into machine code.

 Abstract Syntax Tree